gtgowtham22/Correlation_Regression/README.md

+# DATE : 11.2.2026

-# Correlation and regression for data analysis
+# EXP NO 3 : Correlation and regression for data analysis

 # Aim :

 To analyse given data using coeffificient of correlation and regression line